We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 The main complaints are around lack of suction power and debris and hair causing the brush head to clog.
 Others complain that the wheels don’t turn smoothly making it hard to navigate a room.
 I always want to surface the downsides for your consideration but, keep in mind, the vast majority of owners have a very positive experience.

-If you are willing to spend even more, the Kenmore 400 Series Bagged Canister Vacuum is another reliable option.
+If you are willing to spend even more, the Kenmore 400 Series Bagged Canister Vacuum (see on Amazon) is another reliable option.

 This vacuum comes with a 2-motor system which ensures that you never will lose suction power.
 It works very well on both hardwoods and area rugs.
 Compared to the two Bissell vacuums, Kenmore has a much larger attachment for rugs making it more effective at cleaning those surfaces.